mr-robertamoah/lamp-ecs-app/README.md

 #### Challenge 2: Connection Refused (127.0.0.1)
 - **Issue:** PHP tried connecting to `127.0.0.1:3306` but MySQL wasn't available
 - **Root Cause:** Could not find root cause
-- **Solution:** Implemented environment variables and updated connection logic
+- **Solution:** Implemented environment variables and updated connection logic and finally switched to the use of `mysql-service`

 ### Deployment Evolution